twotonnetess/twotonnetess.github.io/README.md

 # twotonnetess.github.io
-Building an online CV with further professional information for G. Costigan.
+An online CV with professional information for G. Costigan.